Market Analysis · Updated

 Current State

 The European self-storage market has matured into a significant real estate asset class, with institutional investors increasingly recognizing its defensive characteristics and strong yield profile.
+For a broader view of European investment themes, see our full market research library.

 • Market size: €27B (2025) → €33B by 2030 (4.07% CAGR)